Greece sends EU reform list, more hurdles before early cash

 Greece has monthly needs of about 4.5 billion euros, including a wage and pension bill of 1.5 billion euros.
 It is not due to receive any financial aid until it completes a review by lenders of final reforms required under its bailout.

-Greek central bank chief Yannis Stournaras said after talks with Tsipras on Friday that Greek banks were sufficiently capitalized and faced no problem with deposit outflows.
+Greek central bank chief Yannis Stournaras said after talks with Tsipras on Friday that Greek banks were sufficiently capitalised and faced no problem with deposit outflows.

 "There is full support for Greek banks (from the ECB), there is absolutely no danger," he said after the meeting.
 But he added Monday's euro zone meeting had to be "successful".